 Victoza (liraglutide) works by targeting the pancreas, stimulating it to produce more insulin.
-Unfortunately, clinical trials linked it drug to a 3.7-fold increased risk of acute pancreatitis, a severe condition that occurs when the pancreas becomes inflamed and swollen.
+Unfortunately, clinical trials linked the drug to a 3.7-fold increased risk of acute pancreatitis, a severe condition that occurs when the pancreas becomes inflamed and swollen.

 Do I Have a Victoza Lawsuit?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or a loved one has been injured, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit.